Yesterday Was Just the Beginning of My Life

-"Yesterday Was Just the Beginning of My Life" is a song written by Vanda & Young and recorded by New Zealand-born singer songwriter, Mark Williams.
+"Yesterday Was Just the Beginning of My Life" is a song written by Vanda & Young and recorded by New Zealand-born singer-songwriter Mark Williams.
 The song was released in May 1975 as the second and final single from his debut studio album, Mark Williams (1975).
-The song peaked at number 1 on the New Zealand charts and was the highest selling single by a New Zealand artist in New Zealand in 1975.
+The song peaked at number one on the New Zealand charts and was the highest selling single by a New Zealand artist in New Zealand in 1975.

 Background

 Williams' manager and music producer, Alan Galbraith had chosen a rock-pop number written by Australian songwriting duo Harry Vanda and George Young (aka Vanda & Young).
-Williams originally wasn't keen on the track, but backed down and recorded the song with an alternate rearrangement with a rhythm and blues-soul sound.
+Williams originally was not keen on the track, but backed down and recorded the song with an alternate rearrangement with a rhythm and blues-soul sound.
 Galbraith said, "The original demo was nothing like the end result."